 Lesley Batchelor OBE is an expert on international trade and a passionate champion of UK exporters.
 She is also the Director General of the Institute of Export, the professional membership body representing and supporting the interests of everyone involved in importing, exporting and international trade.
-In this article she tells you the first steps you need to take upon receiving an international order towards becoming an expert exporter yourself.
+In this article she tells you the first steps you need to take upon receiving an export order towards becoming an expert exporter yourself.

 So you’ve got your first international order – congratulations!
 Many first time exporters find it daunting but it’s just a matter of being aware of what you need to do at each stage, what should be in your contracts and what paperwork you need for customs, transport and delivery, and payment.
 In essence, how to export your products.

 In this article, we cover the first things you need to think about when an international customer comes calling, helping you to start exporting your business overseas.

 If you sell a physical product, you can also read our article about shipping your first international order.

 If you sell a non-physical product, our article on what to do with the first order for your services or software will be useful – you will see that the requirements do differ slightly between the two.

 On what terms you have offered your goods?

 Is it an enquiry through from your web site where you have a standard price that normally includes shipping costs?
 If so, have you any provision that will cover the costs of shipping to an overseas market?